meta-learn/meta-learn.github.io/2020/index.md

 ## News & Updates

+- Oct 30, 2020: Decisions have been sent out.
+Thank you to everyone who submitted or participated in [the reviewing process](#reviewing-mentorship) process!

 - Oct 4, 2020: The submission portal has now closed and [the reviewing process](#reviewing-mentorship) has begun.

 - Sep 15, 2020: [Reviewing mentorship sign-up & recommendation form](#reviewing-mentorship) released!